 Tuition & Fees

 All students enrolled in the joint MTM program are students at both the UC Berkeley and UCSF campuses, but each student is assigned to and pays tuition and fees directly to one home campus.
 Berkeley-based students pay tuition and fees in two installments (fall and spring semesters), while UCSF-based students pay in three installments (fall, winter, and spring quarters).
 Admitted students will be informed of their home campus assignment after admissions decisions are released.
+Both UC Berkeley and UCSF charge all students, regardless of home campus, a transit fee that cover different transit systems.
+The MTM program will pay 1/2 of the total transit fees for the year.

 For the most up-to-date tuition and fees at the two campuses, visit the following Office of the Registrar websites: